AbirHasanRawvy/Medi_bridge/README.md

 Open: http: http://127.0.0.1:5500/index3.html with your browser to see the result.

 # Learn More
-To learn more about HTML & CSS(Bootstrip), take a look at the following resources:
+To learn more about HTML & CSS(Bootstrip), take a look at the following resources:<br>
 (https://www.w3schools.com/html/html_css.asp)